AI for Decisions That Shape Communities

 author = {Buckelew, Jacob and Talusan, Jose Paolo and Sivaramakrishnan, Vasavi and Mukhopadhyay, Ayan and Srivastava, Anurag and Dubey, Abhishek},

-title = {WENFlow: Wavelet-Enhanced Normalizing Flows for Real-Time Anomaly Detection in CPS},
+title = {WENFlow: Scalable Attention for Unsupervised Spatiotemporal Anomaly Detection in High-Dimensional Cyber-Physical Systems},

 year = {2026},